tlk/dr-h264-stream-status/README.md

 # dr-h264-stream-status

-This is a simple setup that was used from 2009 to 2011 to monitor the H.264 RTSP stream setup that [Danmarks Radio](http://www.dr.dk) was testing.
+This is a simple setup that was used from 2009 to 2011 to monitor the H.264 RTSP streaming setup that [Danmarks Radio](http://www.dr.dk) was testing.

 The [monitor.py](monitor/monitor.py) script was run by cron every 10 minutes and it would start streaming each channel to be monitored for just a few seconds